LK1105/c0met14/README.md

 # Disclaimer
 It probably won't work,
-I just patched what I would from teh fork then cross compiled on linux
+I just patched what I would from the fork then cross compiled on linux

 ### Supported devices: